Dealing With Obstacles

 Two very different approaches to fat loss.

 Restricting caloric intake is the main driver of fat loss, no matter what the newest diet fad wants you to believe.
-This goal can be achieved with two very different approaches, so choose your weapons wisely!
+This goal can be achieved with two very different but not mutually exclusive approaches.
+Here is how they work.

 Continue reading “Do You Even Need To Track Your Macros?”